Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86, according to his TV network

 Berlusconi was first married in 1965 to Carla Dall’Oglio, and their two children, Marina and Piersilvio, were groomed to hold top positions in his business empire.
 He married his second wife, Veronica Lario, in 1990, and they had three children, Barbara, Eleonora and Luigi.

-They also divorced, and at the time of his death he was in a relationship with Marta Fascina, 33, who was elected to parliament last year for Berlusconi’s party.
+They also divorced, and at the time of his death he was in a relationship with Marta Fascina, 33, who was elected to parliament last year for his party.

 D'Emilio reported from Rome.
 Retired Associated Press Rome bureau chief Victor L. Simpson in Rome contributed.